 plot(ipfKey)

-Alternatively, we may colorize each quartz grain according to its mean orientation.
-Again, the other phases are colored based on where they exist.
+Alternatively, we can display each quartz grain according to its mean orientation.

 plot(grains({'Andesina','Biotite','Orthoclase'}),'FaceAlpha',0.4)